Sarang Khan Gakhar

-Sarang Khan Gakhar (d.
-1541) was a 16th century Punjabi Muslim general and chief of the Gakhar clan in the northern Punjab region of modern day Pakistan.
-He became chief of his clan in 1520 after the death of Hathi Khan, and was confirmed on his position by the Mughal emperor Babur.
-He refused to recognise Suri usurpation of power from Humayun and died fighting against Sher Shah Suri at Rawat Fort in 1541 along with 16 of his sons.
+Sarang Khan Gakhar was a Punjabi Muslim chief of the Gakhar clan.
+He became chief in 1520 after the death of Hathi Khan, and was recognised on his position by the Mughal emperor Babur.

+Sarang Khan refused to recognise Suri usurpation of power from Humayun and died fighting against Sher Shah Suri at Rawat Fort in 1541 along with 16 of his sons.